Global Model Subpackage (networkmodel)

 The networkmodel subpackage is the computational core of the PhosKinTime framework.
 It simulates the dynamic coupling between rapid kinase signaling and slower gene regulatory networks (GRNs) by solving a coupled, nonlinear ODE system, and provides tooling for calibration against time-resolved phosphoproteomics, proteomics, and transcriptomics data.

-Key design goals: - High-throughput simulation (Numba JIT RHS kernels; sparse topologies). - Stable, bounded regulation dynamics (saturating transcription/translation modifiers). - Optimization-ready API (parameter packing/unpacking, multi-objective loss aggregation). - Explicit handling of missing network coverage (proxy logic for orphan TFs).
+Key design goals: - High-throughput simulation through JAX numeric arrays, Diffrax integration, and sparse topologies. - Stable, bounded regulation dynamics (saturating transcription/translation modifiers). - Optimization-ready API (parameter packing/unpacking, single scalar JAXopt loss aggregation). - Explicit handling of missing network coverage (proxy logic for orphan TFs).

 Scope and Outputs